hey-leon/rere_gen/readme.md

 # ReRe - reactredux cli tool

-ReRe is a cli tool to for generating boiler-plate for a react-redux application. it also uses ejs to inject options to customise boiler documentation as such (currently just injects the name of components/modules).
+ReRe is a cli tool to for generating boiler plate code for a react-redux application. it also uses ejs to inject options to customise boiler documentation (currently just injects the name of components/modules).

 ## Installation